 To centralize knowledge of the ocean, NOAA, NCEI, and research scientists support the World Ocean Database (WOD), which contains records about the ocean as far back as 1772.
-Researchers in oceanography, meteorology, and climatology use the WOD and contribute to its ongoing development.
+Researchers in the oceanography, meteorology, and climatology fields use the WOD and contribute to its ongoing development.

 Each profile provides a snapshot of oceanographic conditions at one time from one location.
 Combined with other available profiles over discrete time periods, a view of regional and global changes in the ocean can emerge.

-The availability of our WOD is expanded through a mirrored search system in cooperation with the International Oceanographic Data Exchange (IODE).
+The availability of our WOD is offered through a mirrored search system in cooperation with the International Oceanographic Data Exchange (IODE).
 It broadens access by providing a secondary entry point to the system and increases reliability by providing a backup.

 Researchers and the WOD

 Records of temperature and salinity are frequently used by scientists who conduct ocean studies.
-For example, salinity measurements can be combined with temperature data to determine seawater density, which is a primary driving force for major ocean currents.
+For instance, salinity measurements can be combined with temperature data to determine seawater density, which is a primary driving force for major ocean currents.

 Ocean Data Instruments

-- CTD—a rosette of instruments to measure conductivity, temperature, and depth
+CTD—a rosette of instruments to measure Conductivity, Temperature, and Depth

-- Moored buoys—anchored platforms at fixed locations
+Moored buoys—anchored platforms at fixed locations

-- Drifting buoys—platforms subject to ocean currents
+Drifting buoys—platforms subject to ocean currents

-- Profiling floats—platforms drifting at predetermined subsurface water levels
+Profiling floats—platforms drifting at predetermined subsurface water levels

-- Plankton tows—nets or bottles that are cast from a ship
+Plankton tows—nets or bottles that are cast from a ship

-- Undulating oceanographic recorders—instruments towed behind vessels
+Undulating oceanographic recorders—instruments towed behind vessels

-- Gliders—low-powered autonomous underwater vehicles (AUVs)
+Gliders—low-powered autonomous underwater vehicles (AUVs)

-- Autonomous pinniped bathythermographs—instruments attached to elephant seals
+Autonomous pinniped bathythermographs—instruments attached to elephant seals

 Records of Capt.
-Cook
+James Cook

-His charts of the southern Pacific Ocean from the 1772 trip were so accurate that they were used well into the 20th century.
+Cook's charts of the southern Pacific Ocean from the 1772 trip were so accurate that they were used well into the 20th century.
 Cook received many accolades for his explorations during his life and posthumously, including the adoption of his ships’ names, Endeavor and Challenger, for U.S. space shuttles.